 select * from c_recording where global_call_id = <call_id>;where call_id is the ID you grabbed from Cradle To Grave.

 4. Hit Execute Query.
 The Recording ID(s) for that call will appear in the first column in the Result table.
-Note: If this fails, see Alternate Method below.
+Note: If this fails, see the Alternate Methods below.

 Note: For calls with multiple recordings, the resulting table will show the recording_ids in the order in which the recordings appear for the call in Cradle to Grave.